easyworld/PK8toPK7/README.md

 ### IDE

-PKHeX can be opened with IDEs such as [Visual Studio](https://visualstudio.microsoft.com/downloads/) by opening the .sln or .csproj file.
+PK8toPK7 can be opened with IDEs such as [Visual Studio](https://visualstudio.microsoft.com/downloads/) by opening the .sln or .csproj file.